Member | Established: 1918 | Member since 1981

 Additionally, ICAZ also states it raises awareness about the results of QA reviews among its members through publications of technical guidance papers in its newsletter and other training sessions.

 ICAZ is authorized to establish initial and continuing professional development (IPD and CPD) requirements for its members under the oversight of the Public Accountants and Auditors Board (PAAB) which is charged with prescribing the minimum qualifications, competency standards and requirements for registration of all accountancy professionals; accrediting institutions that provide accountancy qualifications and education; evaluating and monitoring the standards of qualifying examinations, courses, and training set or offered by professional accountancy organizations; and promoting the standardization of qualifying examinations on common subjects.
 Universities provide part of the IPD accountancy education as an accounting degree is necessary to sit for ICAZ’s Initial Test of Competence (ITC) in line with IES 1.
-ICAZ notes that it promotes the need to incorporate IFRS, IPSAS, ISA, and the IESBA Code of Ethics into the accountancy curriculum.
+ICAZ notes that it promotes the need to incorporate IFRS, IPSAS, ISA, and the IESBA Code of Ethics into the accountancy curriculum for all local universities.

 The ICAZ reports that it works to ensure that any new developments in the training and post qualifications programs for Chartered Accountants are consistent with all IES.
 This falls under the responsibility of ICAZ’s Examination Board and its Education and CPD committees.
 ICAZ’s education program—the Zimbabwe Certificate in the Theory of Accounting (ZCTA)—is fully aligned with that of the South African Institute of Chartered Accountants (SAICA), which, in turn, has reported that it incorporated the latest IES into its IPD requirements.
 ICAZ’s qualifying examinations, both the ITC and Assessment of Professional Competence (APC) tests, are outsourced from SAICA and are the same as SAICA’s qualifying examinations except for a modification of certain tax aspects to suit the local environment.
 The institute specifically notes that its final exam has been updated considering the revised IES to assess technical, analytical, contextual, and communication competencies.
 ICAZ states that it provides administrative assistance to students studying to qualify as Chartered Accountants, from the undergraduate level to the qualifying examination stage.